Disney's 'Raya and the Last Dragon' to premiere in theaters, on Disney+ Premier Access simultaneously

 Welcome to the Kingdom of Kumandra.
 Raya and the Last Dragon is coming to theaters and on #DisneyPlus with Premier Access on March 5, 2021. #DisneyRaya pic.twitter.com/tF94qRTo0E— Disney (@Disney) December 10, 2020

-It's not immediately clear how much the Disney+ Premier Access option for "Raya" will cost.

-The film was originally scheduled for a Nov.
-25, 2020, theatrical release.
+The studio's live-action adaptation of "Mulan," originally slated for a March 2020 theatrical release, skipped theaters and premiered on Disney+ Premier Access in September for an additional $30 fee.

+"We see this as an opportunity to bring this incredible film to a broad audience currently unable to go to movie theaters, while also further enhancing the value and attractiveness of a Disney+ subscription with this great content," Disney CEO Bob Chapek said of the Premier Access release model when it was first announced for "Mulan" on an early August call with investors.

+The studio is sending Pixar's "Soul," which was also originally planned as a theatrical release, directly to Disney+ without an additional fee later this month.
 Thursday's announcement followed a similar move by Warner Brothers last week for its 2021 film slate.

 "Along her journey, she'll learn that it'll take more than dragon magic to save the world -- it's going to take trust as well," the film's description teases.